-During the battle Thorn and her family were forced to flee their home in the gatehouse, which was witness to hand-to-hand fighting on July 2nd.
+The battle forced Thorn and her family to flee their home in the gatehouse, which was witness to hand-to-hand fighting on July 2nd.
 She returned to find her food and possessions stolen and dead bodies lying unburied everywhere.

 As caretaker of the cemetery, she was ordered to begin burying casualties, Men were detailed to help but one by one they slipped away, unable to bear the work.
 The statue depicts a weary Thorn leaning on a shovel as she rests from burying 91 casualties from the battle.